 Elizabeth A. Shaver, Associate Professor of Legal Writing | Bio

 Professor Shaver teaches courses in Education and Special Education Law.
 She is a published scholar in the field of special education law, and she serves on the board of several Northeastern Ohio non-profit organizations whose missions include both improving education quality and providing services to adults and children with disabilities.
 Before joining the Akron Law faculty, Professor Shaver worked for several years as a litigator in the Cleveland office of Jones Day and as in-house counsel for a Berkshire Hathaway-owned insurance company, where she specialized in complex business litigation.
 Professor Shaver received her B.A., magna cum laude, from Vanderbilt University and J.D., cum laude, from Cornell Law School, where she was a member of the Cornell Law Review.

 Timothy Thomas, Attorney at McClelland & Thomas | Bio

 Adjunct Professor Thomas teaches the Domestic Relations Court Clinic.
 He brings his years of experience and skills as a counselor of law to supervising students in the DR Court Clinic.
 Students handle cases in the Portage County Domestic Relations Court under his direction.

 Akron Law provides varied course work that explores all angles of family law practice, from the study of families to financial and property matters to the necessary litigation and negotiation skills.
-Certificates available in litigation, divorce mediation, or family conflict help you distinguish your training even further, offering credentials of interest to both employers and clients.
+Certificates available in litigation and divorce mediation help you distinguish your training even further, offering credentials of interest to both employers and clients.

 - Family Law